dockerman2020/DroneTrivy/README.md

     + The Scan step is configured to send the desired commands to the Trivy server as follows:
         - image - If Image is being sent to the Triver server for vulnerabilities scanning.
         - token - The token to be used for authentication to the Triver server.
-        - <ignore-unfixed> - Whether to ignore the vulnerabilities without fixes.
+        - ignore-unfixed - Whether to ignore the vulnerabilities without fixes.
         - server - The Trivy server address to connect to.
         - severity - The severity of the vulnerabilities to scan for.
-        - <image-name> - The image to scan.
+        - image-name - The image to scan.

+## Slack Notify.
+* Slack notify image for use as plugin in CI/CD Notification step.
+    + This is built using python3 and has the SDK - slack_sdk and the aiohttp packages, their dependancies installed.